-Are blog terms and conditions required by law?
+Are terms and conditions required by law?

-But here’s why they are a good idea to have – they basically set up a kind of contractual agreement between you and your blog visitors.
+But here’s why they are a good idea to have – they basically set up a kind of contractual agreement between you and your site visitors.
 You can also limit your liability and protect your content in these policies.
-Plus if you are ever involved in litigation or legal situation, a court will often look at your blog’s T&C policy when trying to figure out the contractual terms between you and your users.
+Plus if you are ever involved in litigation or legal situation, a court will often look at your website’s T&C policy when trying to figure out the contractual terms between you and your users.

 I just mentioned that this language might be brought up on court.
 So, you want to make it as thorough as possible, so it’ll pass the court’s muster should an issue arise.
 If your T&C’s are a disaster, that ain’t going to look real good at court.
 (Tip: don’t use the word “ain’t.”)

 Now, what you will include in your site’s policy will depend on the nature of your business and what you want to include.
 But here are some of the basic elements that you should consider including.

 This puts others on notice that the content on your website is your intellectual property and that you are claiming protection under copyright laws.
 (Read more here about copyrighting – 7 Legal Myths About Blogging.)
 You can write out a thorough paragraph explaining in detail what is your copyrighted property or include a simple statement such as – Copyright © 2018.
 My Awesome Website.

 This sets out that you are saying that you are not liable for any errors or omissions on your site.
 If you allow user generated content (such as comments), you should also indicate that you are not liable for what others post on your website (such as offensive or inappropriate content).
 In this section you will want to basically disclaim liability to other’s actions in relation to your content.